 Try these tips to curb your sweet tooth:

 Need more tips on nutrition?
-These guidelines offer a look at our eating habits and changes for better health.
+Dietary Guidelines for Americans, 2020-2025 offers a look at our eating habits and changes for better health.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of New Mexico.